edmondburnett/MIStagesDIY/README.md

 - Patience and some problem solving skills.
 Unlike earlier designs, the later MI modules were really not designed to be beginner-friendly for personal/casual DIY work.
 These builds can either go smoothly, or be a multi-day troubleshooting project if one microscopic 0402 resistor has an invisible cold joint or something, which can go unnoticed until you start trying to calibrate things and you get some unexpected voltages.
-The calibration process here is also a bit of a hack, and not an officially-supported method as would done in the factory with a special-purpose testing and calibration harness.
+The calibration process here is also just a bit of a hack, as there is no officially-supported documented method.
+In the factory this would be done with a special-purpose testing and calibration harness.

 ## Firmware and Calibration Steps